danielmiessler/fabric/README.md

 <img width="1173" alt="fabric-patterns-screenshot" src="https://github.com/danielmiessler/fabric/assets/50654/9186a044-652b-4673-89f7-71cf066f32d8">

-### 1. Just use the patterns (prompts)
+### 1. Just use the Patterns

 If you're not looking to do anything fancy, and you just want a lot of great prompts, you can navigate to the [`/patterns`](https://github.com/danielmiessler/fabric/tree/main/patterns) directory and start exploring!

-We hope that if you used nothing else from Fabric, the patterns themselves would be worth the project existing on its own.
+We hope that if you used nothing else from Fabric, the Patterns by themselves will make the project useful.

-You can use any of those in any AI application that you have!
+You can use any of the Patterns you see there in any AI application that you have, whether that's ChatGPT or some other app or website.
+Our plan and prediction is that people will soon be sharing many more than those we've published, and they will be way better than ours.

+The wisdom of crowds for the win.

-### 2. Create your own Fabric Mill (server)
+### 2. Create your own Fabric Mill (Server)

+But we go beyond just providing Patterns.
+We provide code for you to build your very own Fabric server and personal AI infrastructure!

-If you want your very own Fabric server, head over to the [`/server/`](https://github.com/danielmiessler/fabric/tree/main/server) directory and set up your own Fabric Mill with your own patterns running!
+To get started, head over to the [`/server/`](https://github.com/danielmiessler/fabric/tree/main/server) directory and set up your own Fabric Mill with your own Patterns running!
 You can then use the [`/client/standalone_client_examples`](https://github.com/danielmiessler/fabric/tree/main/client/standalone_client_examples) to connect to it.

 ### 3. The standalone client